datenstrom/yellow-newtheme/README.md

 The default theme is defined in file `system/extensions/yellow-system.ini`.
 A different theme can be defined in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of each page, for example `Theme: newtheme`.
 [Learn more about themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

+## Acknowledgements

+This extension includes Fira Sans by Ralph du Carrois.
+Thank you for the beautiful font.

 ## Designer

 Your name.
 [Get help](https://datenstrom.se/yellow/help/).